pandulapeter/beagle/README.md

 )
 ```

-The last step is setting up the logger (the awkward casting is there to make sure the noop implementation does nothing while still having the same public API):
+The last step is setting up the Logger (the awkward casting is there to make sure the noop implementation does nothing while still having the same public API):

 ```kotlin
 val client = HttpClient(engine) {